krb0073/analysis/README.md

 Takes a singel pdb of a molecule and makes a box of that molelcue
 # Time series
 A code that gives statical information base on time series data.
+# binning
+codes for making histgrams of 1d and 2D from time series data.